-Having decided that subspace most likely has a discrete structure, it needs to be clarified what is the difference between the single subspace layers.
-The first assumption is that subspace layer k = 1 should be 'somewhere else' than the normal space layer k = 0, as seen most obviously in TNG:

-"Schisms" where crew members were abducted into subspace by aliens.
-The realm shown in the episode looked much like our normal space, but was obviously not present in normal space at any place x, y, z or any time t (it was even mentioned in the episode to be a "deeper subspace layer").
-Although we cannot be sure whether the alien realms in "Schisms" as well as in VOY: "Heroes and Demons" or VOY: "Bride of Chaotica" are not actually already in a parallel space/universe (see Fig.23), there should be some inhabitable place 'inside subspace', too, if there is something like that on either side of it.
+Inside subspace Having decided that subspace most likely has a discrete structure, it needs to be clarified what is the difference between the single subspace layers.
+The first assumption is that subspace layer 1 should be "somewhere else" than the normal space layer 0, as seen most obviously in TNG: "Schisms" where crew members were abducted into subspace by aliens.
+The realm shown in the episode looked much like our normal space, but was obviously not present in normal space at any place x,y,z or any time t (it was explicitly mentioned in the episode to be a "tertiary subspace manifold/domain").
+Although we cannot be sure whether the alien realms in "Schisms" as well as in VOY: "Heroes and Demons" or VOY: "Bride of Chaotica" are not actually already in a parallel space/universe (see Fig. 3.4), there should be some inhabitable place "inside subspace" too if there is something like that on either side of it.
 In other words, if subspace is always talked about like an extended domain, why should it be only some sort of uninhabitable gate between the universes in reality?

 There must be some sort of difference between the single layers.
-Regardless of the nature of this difference, we may imagine that subspace differs the more from normal space the further 'below' the layer is located.
-We may say that subspace should become the more 'exotic' the deeper we submerge into it.
+Regardless of the nature of this difference, we may imagine that subspace differs the more from normal space the further "below" the layer is located.
+We may say that subspace should become the more "exotic" the deeper we submerge into it.
 It is just speculation, but we may think of a model in which the subspace layers form some sort of funnel.
-In Fig.20 we could see that each point in normal space-time (with just the x-y plane depicted) corresponds with one point at a given 'depth' $\zeta$ (continuous) or k (discrete), still assuming that subspace has the same 'lateral' geometry (in x-y) as normal space.
-Fig.22 illustrates how a region in normal space could be related to gradually denser subspace layers.
+In Fig. 3.1 we could see that each point in normal space-time (with just the x-y plane depicted) corresponds with one point at a given "depth" zeta (continuous) or k (discrete), still assuming that subspace has the same "lateral" geometry (in x-y) as normal space.
+Fig. 3.3 illustrates how a region in normal space could be related to gradually denser subspace layers.
 This compression could be the key to warp propulsion, transwarp and FTL communication, considering that the distances to be bridged in subspace in a given time shrink with respect to normal space!
 This way subspace can be a shortcut through space.